 Hummus can be made in five minutes once you have the ingredients together; it goes naturally with any loaf, but especially this olive bread recipe.

-Choumi, also known as hummus is not difficult to make, but rather more preparation time is needed; an overnight soak of the chickpeas unless you want to cheat and use canned chickpeas.
-But after pressure cooking the chickpeas for twenty minutes, then it takes only four minutes to throw it together.
+Choumi, also known as hummus is not difficult to make but rather more preparation time is needed; an overnight soak of the chickpeas unless you want to cheat and use canned chickpeas.
+But after pressure cooking them for twenty minutes, then it takes only four minutes to throw it together.
 It's delicious on your olive bread recipe.

-Follow the Authentic Hummus Recipe below; hummus is second only to oats of the super foods for lowering the stroke causing blood cholesterol, without affecting the healthy blood cholesterol.
+Follow the Authentic Hummus Recipe below; hummus is second only to oats of the super foods for lowering the stroke-causing blood cholesterol, without affecting the healthy blood fats.

-The first three dips you can throw together in five mintutes, the hummus in four minutes.
+The first three dips you can throw together in five minutes, the hummus in four.
 Like I said, soak a couple pounds of dried chick peas overnight, and then pressure cook them for twenty minutes.
-They freeze well by the way, so divide them into small packets and pop them into the deepfreeze.
+They can be easily frozen by the way, so divide them into small packets and pop them into the deep-freeze.

 You don't have a pressure cooker?
-Get a stainless steel one; it's an exceptional time and energy saver.
-I wouldn't be without ours.
+Get a stainless steel one; it is an exceptional time and energy saver.
+I would not be without ours.
 Hey presto, as they say.

 Your hummus goes very deliciously with your olive bread recipe.

-Blend the ingredients together, and sprinkle a little parsley over it, and add another dribble of olive oil if you want it to look pretty.
+Blend the ingredients together, and sprinkle a little parsley over it; add another dribble of olive oil if you want it to look pretty.

 Never use whole sprigs of parsley as a garnish.
-People don't eat it, and it's probably about the healthiest ingredient on the plate.
-Chop it finely.
-A delicious gentle flavour.
+People don't eat them, despite being probably about the healthiest ingredient on the plate.
+Chop it finely; a delicious gentle flavour.

 Some like it hot.
-Add a slither of anti inflammatory chili; good healthy stuff.
-Here's an interesting aside; if you suffer from generally aching joints and muscles start adding prodigious amounts of anti inflammatory foods to your cooking.
-Extra virgin olive oil and chilis are a good place to start.
+Add a slither of chili; good healthy stuff.
+Here's an interesting aside; if you suffer from generally aching joints and muscles start adding prodigious amounts of anti-inflammatory foods to your cooking.
+Extra virgin olive oil and piquant peppers are a good place to start.

-Call it that if you're Greek or want to show off!
+Call it Crosteti if you're Greek or want to show off!
 It is made from your olive bread recipe.

 SLOW COOKING MADE EASY.

-Panera bread menu recipe using a bread making machine is a delight.
-Whilst it's reputed to be the least used kitchen utensil, I use our Panasonic daily.
-It takes me no more that five minutes to measure out the dried yeast, flour, water, olive oil and seeds.
-Better still, it's powered by our solar powered generator.
+Panera bread menu recipe using a baking machine is a delight.
+Whilst it's reputed to be the least used kitchen appliance, I use our Panasonic daily.
+It takes me no more that five minutes to measure out the dried yeast, flour and water; a little butter and honey.

 Adding a tablespoon of hummus turns it into a low GI bread; and greatly improves the taste and consistency.

-Making your own starter, loaded with yeasts and lactobacillus needed to make healthy bread actually is very simple.
-All you need is some rye flour and raw honey.
+Making your own sourdough bread starter, loaded with yeasts and the lactobacillus needed to make a nutritious loaf actually is very simple.
+All you need is flour and water.
 In four days you'll be ready to bake your first loaf; add the onion and herb mix and you have an olive bread recipe.

 No web site on Mediterranean food is surely complete without a simple recipe for pickling olives, made in a jiffy.
-All you need is a can of olives, first washing off all the brine, vinegar, olive oil and a few of your favourite herbs and spices: garlic, perhaps chili, a slice or two of lemon or orange, dill and so on; for more details on pickling olives, so easy, follow this link:
+All you need is a can of the fruit, first washing off all the brine, vinegar and oil; and adding a few of your favourite herbs and spices.
+We use garlic, perhaps chili and a slice of lemon.